Mister Donut: Thailand

 In Thailand, Mister Donut has been a leader in the Thai donut market since 1978 and uses the slogan "Donut for Fun".
 As of December 2011, Thailand was the "largest market outside Japan for Mister Donut in terms of sales volume."
 Mister Donut has more than 320 branches across Thailand with more opening yearly.
 They include stand-alone stores as well as branches at shopping malls and supermarkets.
 In 2014, donut consumption increased 10 and 15 per cent in Thailand, with Mister Donut accounting for half of that increase.
 In 2015, Thailand's Central Restaurants Group announced plans to open 30 new outlets in 2015, bringing its store number to 350.
-The company stated that it would be able to sell "it's doughnuts in all 77 provinces by year end."
+The company stated that it would be able to sell "its doughnuts in all 77 provinces by year end."
 Central has also stated it is considering expanding Mister Donut in Malaysia, the Philippines, and Indonesia.

 Vietnam

 In May 2016, plans were announced for Mister Donut stores to open in Vietnam through Central Restaurants Group (CRG).